zelosleone/financebot/README.md

 **Production Mode** (Used by finance.valyu.ai)
 - Sign in with Valyu for authentication
 - $10 free credits on signup, no credit card required
-- Uses Supabase for user data and chat history
+- Stores chat history in browser cache
 - Contact Valyu for production setup